Blog

 Constipation and headache are the most common side effects associated with palonosetron injection.
 If the condition gets severe, the patient should inform their doctor or pharmacist.

-What Are the Best Anti-nausea Medications for Chemotherapy?
+What Are the Best Anti-Nausea Medications for Chemotherapy?

 The best anti-nausea medications for chemotherapy include: